Quick page jumps:

 Matt Keely, writing in the Los Angeles Review of Books, has a nice review of The best of R. A. Lafferty that expands into a decent appreciation of Lafferty.

 But that’s far from all.
 There is a very nice essay on Lafferty from Bryan Cholfin, the editor of Crank!, a regrettably defunct small s.f. magazine that did cutting-edge things (including a good bit of Lafferty).
 The page R. A. Lafferty: Winner of the 2002 Cordwainer Smith Foundation Rediscovery Award (at the Cordwainer Smith site) has several illuminating tributes to Lafferty.
 The Oklahoma Science Fiction Writers web site did a useful R. A. Lafferty page [archived copy] that includes links to some further essays and comments on RAL, each worth following out.
-Yet another Lafferty appreciation—this from Michael Swanwick (his introduction to the first edition of Iron Tears)—is charmingly entitled Despair and the Duck Lady (there was a nice echo to Swanwick’s thoughts in Albedo).
+Yet another Lafferty appreciation—this from Michael Swanwick (his introduction to the first edition of Iron Tears)—is charmingly entitled Despair and the Duck Lady [archived copy] (there was a nice echo to Swanwick’s thoughts in Albedo).
 And there’s an insightful short article on Lafferty’s writing and techniques formerly on the Revolution Science Fiction site [archived copy].
 Plus I found this brief but touching reminiscence on Lafferty [archived copy] by Keith Purtell.
+Also there is the Feast of Laughter site, a collection of Lafferty appreciations (available as books or as free PDF files).
 And one more: a very brief but, I think, telling description of what it’s like for a reader just discovering Lafferty.

 There is a little more on Lafferty here and there on the web, but regrettably little, considering his stature; it is noteworthy that virtually every article or page or site about him describes him as both a unique genius and as sadly under-appreciated.